raygun101/MarkupKit/README.md

             <UILabel weight="1" text="This is row number three."/>
         </LMRowView>
     </LMColumnView>

-Note that, when `alignToGrid` is set to `true`, the contents of the column view must be `LMRowView` instances containing the cells for each row.

 Finally, `LMColumnView` defines two properties that specify the amount of space that should be reserved at the top and bottom of the view, respectively: